-I would like to thank Revell Publishing and NetGalley for the opportunity to read The Escape by Lisa Harris.
+I would like to thank Bethany House Publishers and NetGalley for an opportunity to read a complimentary copy of Backlash by Rachel Dylan.
 I was under no obligation to give a favorable review.

 Acceptable Risk, the second book in the Danger Never Sleeps series.
 Author Lynette Eason is relatively new to me, but after reading Collateral Damage, I was excited to read her latest book.